ONSdigital/eq-questionnaire-runner/doc/python-type-hinting.md

 A `# type: ignore` comment on a line by itself at the top of a file silences all errors in the file.

 `# type: ignore` should only be used when unavoidable.
-Ensure that a comment is added to explain why it has been used.
+Ensure that a comment is added to explain why it has been used and have a prefix of Type ignore:.

 ## ParamSpec